 Our facial implants in Pittsburgh can be used to contour, augment and enhance areas of the face lacking definition or character.
 With the right size and placement, facial implants can restore the proportion and symmetry of the face, while enhancing attractive features.

 Common areas where facial implants are often inserted include the chin (which can often blend in with the neck), cheeks (which can appear hollow) and jawline (which can lack definition).
-Chin implants are often performed in combination with a facelift or rhinoplasty surgery to address a small chin.
+Chin implants are often performed in combination with a facelift or rhinoplasty surgery to further enhance facial harmony.

 In addition to enhancing facial features, facial implants can be inserted with the goal of making other facial features appear less prominent (for example: augmenting a chin may make the nose appear smaller).
-Facial implants can also be implanted for a more youthful and rejuvenated look or to correct facial deformities formed at birth or from injury.
-Many men are interested in facial implants to subtly enhance the masculinity of the face with a somewhat more angular flavor.
+Facial implants can also be added for a more youthful and rejuvenated look or to correct facial deformities formed at birth or from injury.
+Many men are interested in facial implants to subtly enhance the masculinity of the face with a more angular flavor.

 Who is a good candidate for facial implants?

-Are Facial Implants safe?
+Are facial implants safe?

 The size of your implant is carefully selected prior to surgery, depending upon the size and characteristics of your face and the goal you are hoping to achieve.
 Surgery can take up to two hours depending on each patient and will be performed on an outpatient basis at either Sewickley Valley Hospital, St. Clair Hospital or West Penn Hospital.
-In addition to facial implant surgery, you may be an excellent candidate for other procedures such as Rhinoplasty surgery, facial filler injections, or Botox® Cosmetic/Dysport® injections.
+In addition to facial implant surgery, you may be an excellent candidate for other procedures such as rhinoplasty surgery, facial filler injections, or Botox® Cosmetic/Dysport® injections.

-What is the cost of Facial Implants in Pittsburgh?
+What is the cost of facial implants in Pittsburgh?